ZavenGaloyan/Unit-3/Project_3.md

 ### 1. Developing GUI for application
-KivyMD Library has been chosen to be used to create the application interface as it is one of the client's requirements.
-The app interface is created in the separate file (login.kv file) which is linked to the main file by import different functions(**figure 7**) from the library and using the class call app (name of .kv) and use the build function from imported MDApp to show the interface when run the file(**figure 8**) .
+KivyMD Library has been chosen to be used to create the application interface as the UI is one of the most important components in this project.
+I will first use decomposition to break down the setting up of GUI into 2 main parts.
+The first part will be in the main python file where the functionality and the setting up for each screen are happening.
+In the python files, 2 main parts at the setting up including the setting up for library(**figure 7**) and the running which use the method inherited from the class MDApp(**figure 8**).

 ```py
 import random